 Craft historical narrative and argument.
 Students learn how to develop an argument based on evidence and to present it in writing, in verbal communication, or by other media.

 Practice historical thinking as central to engaged citizenship.
 Students examine multiple viewpoints and develop positions that reflect deliberation and different perspectives.
 They apply historical knowledge and analysis to contribute to contemporary discussions about the present and the future.

 The history major is a ticket to success in all kinds of fields.
 Some history majors elect to go on to graduate school in history, law, public policy, public history, museum studies, and library and information science.
 Others go on to a variety of occupations in the public and private sector including education, government, business, publishing, journalism, mass communications, and health professions.
 Follow the links on the left to learn what you can do with a history major.

 A History Honors Program is available.
 The department has also expanded its Study Abroad Programs for undergraduate students and faculty.
-View the respective pages for more detail.
-Stay involved with departmental Events by viewing the calendar throughout the year.
+History majors may apply for a large and growing number of Scholarships.
+We encourage students to pursue Internships.

 We would be happy to discuss with you the challenges and many opportunities of a history major.
 David Atkinson is the Director of Undergraduate Studies for history.
 Nina Haberer is the Academic Advisor for history majors.
 Please feel free to contact us or the department at (765) 494-4132 if we can provide you with any further information.